What is Ikigai

 In some cases, the person might lack confidence in their abilities.
 Thinking they don’t have the skill, they don’t refuse to push themselves forward in their profession.
 They might actually be right that their abilities aren’t up to the challenge.
 But without a challenge, growth is impossible.

 It’s certainly possible that one can mistake a professional life that is only average to actually be truly satisfying.
 This happens because of a lack of context, and terms of comparison.
 It’s impossible to know with certainty if one’s current job is actually a tight fit, unless they’ve tried more as a comparison.
+In many ways, the person must reach the Socratic conclusion that “I know I don’t know anything”, and they should use that as a starting point for further development to find their Ikigai.

 Because of these reasons, and many others, Ikigai requires a relentless curiosity, to go out and explore new things.
 And also the tenacity to find push through resistance points and find all 4 of the elements of Ikigai.